 How to store

 - After drying the leaves, remove them from the stems.
+Learn how to drying herbs in oven.

 - Put them inside an airtight glass container and close the container.